-did not play an active role in creating or escalating the Cuban missile crisis.
-One could argue that when a foreign adversary commits acts of aggression on U.S. soil, or in close proximity to U.S. soil, the President may have no option but to react by using force or taking decisive measures short of using force.
+impeachment.268 Thus, unlike most of the conventional use of force cases, the President did not play an active role in creating or escalating the Cuban missile crisis.269 One could argue that when a foreign adversary commits acts of aggression on U.S. soil, or in close proximity to U.S. soil, the President may have no option but to react by using force or taking decisive measures short of using force.
 Because it is almost certain that the President will react in those situations, the signaling value or the political insurance afforded by congressional authorization for the use of force diminishes.
 Thus, in those instances where the President has responded to attacks on U.S. soil-such as in WWII after the Japanese bombing of Pearl Harbor or in Afghanistan after the September 11 terrorist attacks-the President could have plausibly dispensed with congressional authorization without suffering significant domestic audience costs.

-Second, President Kennedy's choice of a blockade rather than a use of force during the Cuban missile crisis also makes sense because a use of force could have resulted in a nuclear showdown between the Soviet Union and the United States.253 All else equal, the domestic audience will likely not prefer a use of force incident when the prospects of prevailing in a military engagement are trivial.
-Given that a full-fledged war between the Soviet Union and the United States would in all likelihood be unwinnable by either side, public opinion polls at the time showed a strong preference for a reaction to the crisis that would fall short of a use of force.254
+Second, President Kennedy's choice of a blockade rather than a use of force during the Cuban missile crisis also makes sense because a use of force could have resulted in a nuclear showdown between the Soviet Union and the United States.
+270 All else equal, the domestic audience will likely not prefer a use of force incident when the prospects of prevailing in a military engagement are trivial.
+Given that a full-fledged war between the Soviet Union and the United States would in all likelihood be unwinnable by either side, public opinion polls at the time showed a strong preference for a reaction to the crisis that would fall short of a use of force.
+271 In the end, not only did the President Kennedy's blockade satisfy the public's demand for decisive action, it ostensibly achieved the goal of preventing the further shipment of Soviet missiles to Cuba.
+272 In any event, unlike the superpower confrontation at stake during the Cuban missile crisis, the United States is not likely to confront such a formidable foe in routine use of force decisions.

-Finally, the American military intervention in Kosovo in 1999 also presents somewhat of a challenge to the political insurance model.
-In March 1999, President Clinton ordered air strikes against Serbian forces in Kosovo in order to protect ethnic Albanians in Kosovo from Serbian aggression.
-Congress never formally approved the Kosovo operation and President Clinton justified his unilateral action as an exercise of his constitutional authority as chief executive and commander in chief.
-The constitutionality of President Clinton's Kosovo decision eventually became the basis of lawsuit filed by Representative Thomas Campbell and about two-dozen other members of Congress.
+Finally, the American military intervention in Kosovo in 1999 also presents somewhat of a challenge to the political insurance/signaling model.
+In March 1999, President Clinton ordered air strikes against Serbian forces in Kosovo in order to protect ethnic Albanians in Kosovo from Serbian aggression and also to persuade Serbian forces